ctlnorwich/express-mysql-example/README.md

 - EJS templating engine to demonstrate how to generate html markup using server-side views.

+- uses the `mysql2.createPool()` method for reusable database connections.

 - Simple authentication using `express-session`.

 ## Setup